omy181/Python-Desktop-Pet/README.md

 You can just run the BunBun.exe

 # About
-A present project made for my girlfriend
+A desktop emotional support pet project made for my girlfriend